OpenDSA/OpenDSA/RST/en/Abhishek/DynamicProgramming.rst

    each node contains the index of the object under consideration (from 0 to 4) and the size available of the knapsack.

+.. inlineav:: KnapTreeCON ss
+   :links:   /AV/Abhishek/KnapTreeCON.css
+   :scripts: /AV/Abhishek/KnapTreeCON.js
+   :align: center
+   :output: show

 .. odsafig:: Images/knapsack4_10CAS.png

    The dependency graph for this problem instance, laid out in a table of size :math:`n × K + 1`, follows:

 .. odsafig:: Images/knapsack_depgraphCAS.png

 As mentioned above, there are two approaches to actually solving the problem.